Trump Slams Fed for Failing to Act as Quickly as ECB After It Drops Interest Rates

-US President Donald Trump has renewed his criticism of the US Federal Reserve since hearing the news about the interest rate reduction in the Eurozone.
+US President Donald Trump has renewed his criticism of the US Federal Reserve since hearing the news about the interest rate reduction in the Eurozone earlier on Thursday.
 He argued that unlike the European Central Bank (ECB), the Fed fails to act quickly enough to raise the competitiveness of the American economy in the world.

 European Central Bank, acting quickly, Cuts Rates 10 Basis Points.
 They are trying, and succeeding, in depreciating the Euro against the VERY strong Dollar, hurting U.S. exports....
 And the Fed sits, and sits, and sits.
 They get paid to borrow money, while we are paying interest!— Donald J. Trump (@realDonaldTrump) September 12, 2019